-We hit lucky again, Vapiano a NEW restaurant had opened at Disneyland Paris.
-I would have broken my neck to get these early opportunities when I podcasted and blogged on DisneyBrit.
+We hit lucky again, Vappianos have a NEW restaurant had opened at Disneyland Paris.
+I would have broken my neck to get an early opportunity to visit Vapiano, when I podcasted and blogged on DisneyBrit.

 Vapiano, Disney Village